SHUBHAM-HARINKHEDE/Tweeter_API_Python3/README.md

 # twitter_API_Python3
-This a live sentiment analysis application build using Python3 and twitter api.
+This is a live sentiment analysis application build using Python3 and twitter api.

 ## 1.twitter_credentials.py
 ```